google/graphicsfuzz/gfauto/README.md

 ## Development setup

-> Optional: delete `.venv/` to remove old packages; this is important when
-> flake8 packages have been removed from the Pipfile, as old flake8 packages will
-> continue to be installed and used when running `./check_all.sh` until you
-> delete `.venv/`.

-Execute `./dev_shell.sh.template` (or, copy to `./dev_shell.sh` and modify as needed before executing).
+> Optional: if you have just done `git pull` to get a more recent version of GraphicsFuzz auto, consider deleting `.venv/` to start from a fresh virtual environment.
+This is rarely needed.

+Execute `./dev_shell.sh.template`.
+If the default settings don't work, make a copy of the file called `dev_shell.sh` and modify according to the comments before executing. `pip` must be installed for the version of Python you wish to use.

-This generates and activates a Python virtual environment (located at `.venv/`) with all dependencies installed.
+The script generates and activates a Python virtual environment (located at `.venv/`) with all dependencies installed.

 * Execute `./check_all.sh` to run various presubmit checks, linters, etc.
-* Execute `./fix_all.sh` automatically fix certain issues, such as formatting.
+* Execute `./fix_all.sh` to automatically fix certain issues, such as formatting.

 ### PyCharm